betaglot/plantabeta/docs/guide/How/Klimbeta.md

 #### Statistics
 - Number of Planters in Canada
-- Number of Rookies in Canada
+- Number of Novices in Canada
 - Area of Land
-- Time it takes to train a Rookie
+- Time it takes to train a Novice
-- Number of Trees planted by a Rookie compared to an Experienced Planter.
+- Number of Trees planted by a Novice compared to an Experienced Planter.

 ### 2. How [Plantbeta]() helps Planting to Combat Climate Change